 The tops of the ears, the back of the neck, between the shoulder blades: What sounds like a G-rated version of that Khia song is also a list of the easy-to-miss spots derms always remind us to hit with SPF.
 But our lips?
 They're incredibly easy to neglect, which, according to the experts, could be dangerous.

 "SPF on the lips is important," says board-certified dermatologist Michael Swann, MD.
-"Lips are actually a common place for skin cancers, and because the barrier function of the skin on the lips is less vigorous, these tumors can quickly behave more aggressively than the same tumors in other locations."
+"Lips are actually a common place for skin cancers, and because the barrier function of the skin on the lips is less vigorous, these tumours can quickly behave more aggressively than the same tumours in other locations."

-Diligent application is a lot easier when you're smoothing on a killer color, not a chalky paste.
-So we've rounded up our favorite lip shades that also protect, from an everyday rosy gloss to vibrant, look-at-me hues that are just as pretty post-sunset.
+Diligent application is a lot easier when you're smoothing on a killer colour, not a chalky paste.
+So we've rounded up our favourite lip shades that also protect, from an everyday rosy gloss to vibrant, look-at-me hues that are just as pretty post-sunset.